decensored/DAO-management/README.md

 ### Community Token?

-we have a community token which could be offered for completing awards and airdropped by proposel (e.g. member xxx did hard work for DAO, let us give him y Token) -> then voting
+we have a community token which could be offered for completing awards and airdropped by proposel (e.g. member xxx did hard work for DAO, let us give him y Token) -> then voting. legal has to be worked out

 #### NFT?